 Think homemade pizza is hard to make?

 What if I told you that you can prepare your own easy vegan pizza recipe at home with just a few minutes of work – no fancy equipment, and NO waiting hours for the yeast to rise…

 The best part about this pizza is that you get to customize it however you want.

-Below is my basic healthy vegan pizza recipe, with 10 different flavor ideas, for endless pizza-making inspiration!
+Below is my basic healthy pizza recipe, with 10 different flavor ideas, for endless pizza-making inspiration!

 Also Try These Vegan Chocolate Chip Cookies

 Hawaiian Pizza: Sliced pineapple, tomato sauce, vegan cheese, optional veg bacon bits

 Mac And Cheese Pizza: Top with my Vegan Mac And Cheese sauce, optional roasted broccoli

 Mushroom Pizza: Sliced button, shiitake, or portobello mushrooms, sprinkle of thyme or rosemary, vegan mozzarella

 Caramelized Onion Pizza: Red or white vegan pizza sauce, caramelized onions, optional sliced figs, nutritional yeast or parmesan